-AAMC states that establishment of a cardiac surgery program at AAMC will create a more cost effective alternative for cardiac surgery services than can be found at the existing programs used by its service area population.
+AAMC states that establishment of a cardiac surgery program at AAMC will create a more cost-effective alternative for cardiac surgery services than can be found at the existing programs used by its service area population.
 (DI #3AA, p.
 207).

-It presents FY 2014 information on payments per cardiac surgery case and payment per case mix-adjusted cardiac surgery discharge for the Baltimore-Upper Shore region cardiac surgery hospitals, Washington Adventist, and D.C. hospitals (in the aggregate).
-All of the existing hospitals have higher payments per case and discharge than the corresponding payment rates AAMC calculates for AAMC.
+It presents FY 2014 information on payments per cardiac surgery case and payment per-case-mix-adjusted cardiac surgery discharge for the Baltimore/Upper Shore region cardiac surgery hospitals, for Washington Adventist, and for D.C. hospitals (in the aggregate).
+It notes that all of the existing hospitals have higher payments per case and discharge than the corresponding payment rates AAMC calculates for its proposed program.
 (DI #3AA, p.
 208).